Share this Article

 1) Being too cookie-cutter

-Forget about any one-size-fits-all approach.
-The condo surplus means it’s possible for people to see the same staged aesthetic (e.g. beige couch, black and white art, and cream rug) time and time again.
+Forget about a one-size-fits-all approach.
+The condo surplus means it’s possible for people to see the same staged aesthetic (e.g. beige couch, black and white art—like this nod to abstract expressionist Franz Kline—and cream rug) time and time again.
 Buyer beware: style fatigue ahead.

 How to make yours stand out from the crowd?
 Do your homework.